awchiu23/CryptoTools/README.md

 - Library for accessing Kraken futures
 ---

-## BTCAlerter / ETHAlerter / XRPAlerter / FTXAlerter
+## BTCAlerter / ETHAlerter / FTXAlerter
 - These tools are for monitoring smart basis (as well as raw basis) of various futures
 - Raw basis: premium of future vs. FTX spot
 - Smart basis: same but adjusted for these extras: